seanharrington256/boise_qiime_2022/qiime2_tutorial.md

 Another advantage of QIIME2 is that the files track the provenance of the data--i.e., QIIME2 tracks exactly how the data has been processed at every step up to any given analysis.
 We will explore this further as we start looking at QIIME2 files.

-Note that throughout this tutorial, I may simply refer to QIIME2 as QIIME, but in all cases, we are referring to QIIME2

 Today, we will use QIIME2 to explore soil microbiome data from the Atacama desert in Chile.
 The data are presented in [this paper](https://journals.asm.org/doi/full/10.1128/mSystems.00195-16).

 This tutorial is adapted from the following tutorials in the QIIME2 documentation: [“Atacama soil microbiome” tutorial](https://docs.qiime2.org/2022.2/tutorials/atacama-soils/), [“Moving Pictures” tutorial](https://docs.qiime2.org/2022.2/tutorials/moving-pictures/), [Training feature classifiers](https://docs.qiime2.org/2022.2/tutorials/feature-classifier/).
 The QIIME2 documentation is extensive and features several tutorials.
 More detail on all of the concepts that we will cover today can be found in this documentation.